abenkhadra/gosat/README.md

  types, and other misc facts about a given SMT formula.
 This mode is enabled using `-mode=fa` option.

-The default output of goSAT is in csv format listing benchmark name, sat result, elapsed time (seconds), minimum found, and status code returned by `nlopt`.
+The default output of goSAT is in csv format.
+It lists the benchmark name, sat result, elapsed time (seconds), minimum found, and status code returned by `nlopt`.
 The minimum found should be zero in case of `sat`.
-Use option `-smtlib-output` for conventional solver output which is more succinct.
+Use option `-smtlib-output` to obtain conventional solver output which is more succinct.

 Note that goSAT relies on stochastic search which means that we can not generally *prove* an instance to be `unsat` even if it is actually so.